 The Pro version offers more calendar views, ticket sale options, publicly submitted events and social media integration with Facebook.
 Prices are $89 for personal use and $149 for business use.
 Developers can pay $299 for up to 10 sites.

-Overall, The Events Calendar plugin by Modern Tribe is a good all round option that is popular with users and lets you start out for free with the option of upgrading as your needs grow.
+Overall, The Events Calendar plugin by Modern Tribe is a good all-around option that is popular with users and lets you start out for free with the option of upgrading as your needs grow.

 Google Calendar users will love Google Calendar Events plugin.
 This is a free and simple plugin with smart functionality.
 It can actually analyze one or more Google Calendars to add events directly to the event calendar on your site.
 This could be a great time saver.
 It would also be ideal for sites that have multiple event planners using separate Google Calendars.